canstralian/ForkDATThang/README.md

 - Run the following command: `pyinstaller --onefile --noconsole Dat.py`
 - After the build process completes, the executable file will be available in the dist directory.

+## Defender Evasion

+This RAT is designed to evade detection by traditional antivirus software.
+However, it's important to note that the effectiveness of evasion techniques may vary over time as antivirus systems improve.
+While efforts have been made to make the RAT undetectable, it cannot be guaranteed that it will evade all antivirus solutions.
+It's always recommended to use such tools responsibly and legally.

 # Command List